Markanito/VATSIM-Discord-Bot/README.md

 ### Installation

 _In order to make this bot work you follow instructions step by step!!_
-_There are 2 styles for allArrival & allDepartures commands which you can enable/disable by adding/removing `_` to file name.
-Current style will display all data in 1 single embed insted of sending embed for each flight comming in or out of your FIR._
+_If you wish to use feature where bot will send few messages when it joins the server make sure to edit `cogs/on_server_join.py` with all your info and messages!_

-1. Create your bot on [Discord Developer POrtal](https://discord.com/developers/applications), once you created your bot navigate to Bot tab and make sure all Intents are turned on!
-Now you can invite it to your server and give it admin privilages!
+1. Create your bot on [Discord Developer POrtal](https://discord.com/developers/applications)
 2. Get a free [CheckWX API Key](https://www.checkwxapi.com/)
 3. Clone the repo
    ```sh